What are CIRA grants?

 - High-speed internet connectivity to two small francophone communities on the Port au Port Peninsula in Newfoundland

 - Installing a wireless network accessible by every household in Samson Cree First Nation, Alberta

-We fund events and policy research that broaden public awareness and understanding of domestic internet policy and governance.
+Through our Grants, we fund events, research and policy ecosystem work that broadens public awareness, understanding and engagement in domestic internet policy and governance.

 - Digital Access Day - Convening NGOs, Governments, Educational Institutions, and Tech Sector for National Conversation about Canada’s Digital Divide and Solutions